luisarizmendi/rhel-edge-quickstart/README.md

     * UEFI HTTP Boot using the custom RHEL ISO

 2) Non-network based deployment
-    * Offline fully automated ISO
+    * Offline unattended ISO
-    * Offline partially automated ISO
+    * Offline attended ISO
     * RAW/QCOW2 image

 Let's review each of them in the following section.